datahub-project/datahub/docs/features/feature-guides/properties/overview.md

 ## Next Steps

-Now that you understand Structured Properties, you’re ready to [Create and Manage Structured Properties](create-and-manage-properties.md).
+Now that you understand Structured Properties, you’re ready to [Create a Structured Property](create-a-property.md).